-Small Batch began as Winston-Salem’s nanobrewery in 2014.
+Small Batch began as Winston-Salem’s nano-brewery in 2014 right near some of the best Winston Salem hotels.
 Though they have grown in size and support, each beer is still brewed in limited quantities and with love.
-Every brew is made with a locally sourced ingredient, such as Blood Orange IPA or Percolator Mocha Stout.
+Every brew uses locally sourced ingredients such as Blood Orange IPA or Percolator Mocha Stout.

-There is always a vast and ever changing selection on deck.
+There is always a vast and ever-changing selection on deck.
 The energy of the establishment is easygoing yet elevated.
-It feels quaint and hip at the same time, with plenty of vintage flair and reclaimed wood.
+It feels quaint and hip simultaneously, with plenty of vintage flairs and reclaimed wood.

 The menu is full of creative pub food favorites.
 Their burgers are beloved by locals and visitors alike.
-Also their milkshakes are out-of-this-world, the Insta-worthy concoctions taste just as good as they look.
-This is our favorite place to say goodbye to self control and indulge.
+Also, their milkshakes are out-of-this-world; the Insta-worthy concoctions taste just as good as they look.
+It is our favorite place to say goodbye to self-control and indulge.

 Joymongers Barrel Hall

-It’s one of the few breweries dedicated to barrel aged beers.
-They use fresh bourbon and wine barrels for their process of creating over 17 available craft beverages.
-Less interested in production than other breweries, 95% of their product is served fresh everyday in the garage.
-You can sit inside with the garage door open giving a fresh breeze, or outside in the beer garden soaking up the sunshine.
-Either way you are sure to feel the joy.
+It’s one of the few breweries dedicated to barrel-aged beers.
+They use fresh bourbon and wine barrels to create over 17 available craft beverages.
+Less interested in production than other breweries, 95% of their product is served fresh every day in the garage.
+You can sit inside with the garage door open, giving a fresh breeze, or outside in the beer garden, soaking up the sunshine.
+Either way, you are sure to feel the joy.

 Hoots Beer Co.

-Hoots is an unexpected gem of West End Winston-Salem.
-They reflect the industrious community of the area through honoring old world traditional styles to create blue collar brews.
+Hoots Beer Co is an unexpected gem of West End Winston-Salem.
+They reflect the dynamic community of the area by honoring old-world traditional styles to create blue-collar brews.
 It boasts a mellow wood and brick environment, featuring vintage arcade games, video games, and board games.

-Peak into the portholes in the wall to see your favorite beers being brewed.
-They also have a satellite bar located in the downtown area, featuring a scrap metal installation art piece and an expansive patio for sunshine sipping.
+Peak into the portholes in the wall to see your favorite beers brewing.
+They also have a downtown satellite bar featuring a scrap metal art piece and an expansive patio for sunshine sipping.

 They aim to make beer with love and magic, shrouded in mystery, and all with one goal to fulfill the prophecy, “you will enjoy the beer you were born to imbibe.”
-They see no boundaries when it comes to beer and want to pioneer new American classics and foster creativity in the science and art of beer.
-The building was originally the Hoots Roller Mill where flour was made.
+They see no boundaries when it comes to beer and wants to pioneer new American classics and foster creativity in the science and art of beer.
+The building was originally the Hoots Roller Mill.